DomCR/ACadSharp/docs/README.md

 ### Read

-If you want to read a cad file you just need to pick the reader that matches the format, for dwg files you can use [`ACadSharp.IO.DwgReader`](https://github.com/DomCR/ACadSharp/wiki/ACadSharp.IO.DwgReader) or [`ACadSharp.IO.DxfReader`](https://github.com/DomCR/ACadSharp/wiki/ACadSharp.IO.DxfReader) to read a dxf file.
+If you want to read a cad file you just need to pick the reader that matches the format, for dwg files you can use [`ACadSharp.IO.DwgReader`](https://github.com/DomCR/ACadSharp/wiki/ACadSharp.IO.DwgReader) or [`ACadSharp.IO.DxfReader`](https://github.com/DomCR/ACadSharp/wiki/ACadSharp.IO.DxfReader) for a dxf file.

 The following example shows how to use the `DwgReader` using the static `Read()` method, the `DxfReader` has the equivalent method as well.